 For the next hour or more, I labored in the shower.
 My husband, Juan stood outside of the shower curtain reading to me scriptures from the Bible.
 God’s presence and peace filled the room.
 I wasn’t anxious, in any unbearable pain or stressed.
 God was answering my prayers.
 I was going to have my baby without medication and vaginally, like I desired.

 Around 11:30am, I called for a nurse once I felt compelled to push.
 I was measured once again and instructed to get in position on the bed.
-My baby girl was ready to come out but I wasn’t ready.
+My baby girl was ready to come out but all of a sudden I wasn’t ready.

 By the time I was in position to deliver the baby, my Midwife was not available.
 Anxiety gripped my heart and stress came into the room.
 I told my husband I didn’t know why but I’m started to feel fear.
 It literally felt paralyzing.
 I couldn’t push my baby out and for the first time I felt overwhelmed with pain.
 The young and seemingly new Doctor (she was literally touring my room, when I was getting admitted) was quickly becoming impatient with me.
 She commented to my assigned nurse to notify her when I was “really ready”.
 Before she left the delivery room, she broke my water bag after noticing it was still intact.
 I was bummed since the scientist part of me wanted to see my baby born in the amniotic sac.
 How cool would that have been?
 I had to really work at not letting that doctor bother me.
 Nevertheless, I kept believing that God was still at work for me.
 Within moments, He brought in the midwife to help me deliver my baby girl.